Posted on 4/26/2021 by Cassity & Legacy Implants and Periodontics

-What is a Crown Lengthening Procedure?
+What Is a Crown Lengthening Procedure?

 Crowns are caps shaped according to your teeth and fit over your natural teeth for structural or aesthetic reasons.
 Dentists usually recommend crowns when a tooth breaks or cracks.
 They can also be used with certain dental procedures such as root canals, dental implants, or bridges.